-Now, while the full impact of the past year is still unknown, BMJ predicts that ‘the mental health impact of the pandemic is likely to last much longer than the physical health impact’ and ‘there will be no vaccine for these mental health impacts of the Covid-19 pandemic’.
+Now, while the full impact of the pandemic is still unknown, BMJ predicts that ‘the mental health impact of the pandemic is likely to last much longer than the physical health impact’ and ‘there will be no vaccine for these mental health impacts of the Covid-19 pandemic’.

 It is, undoubtedly, the time to check in with your employees and ensure that you are supporting them with their mental health to the best of your ability.
 But navigating this topic can feel daunting, as reflected by a WorkLife by OpenMoney survey in which one in five (21%) employers felt concerned about helping staff manage the long-term mental health impact of the pandemic.

-Our free guide to mental health training will help you achieve positive change to mental health in your workplace.
-It looks at how to achieve a ‘best practice’ holistic approach to mental health; which type of training gives the most impact; other steps to holistically support mental health, and more.
+Download our free guide and understand how to achieve a ‘best practice’ holistic approach to mental health; which type of training gives the most impact; other steps to holistically support mental health, and more.

 7 things to look for in mental health training